pwndbg/pwndbg/README.md

 If you use any other Linux distribution, we recommend using the latest available GDB built from source.
 Be sure to pass `--with-python=/path/to/python` to `configure`.

+## What can I do with that?

+For further info about features/functionalities, see [FEATURES](FEATURES.md).

 ## Who?

 Most of Pwndbg was written by [Zach Riggle](https://twitter.com/ebeip90), with [many other contributors](https://github.com/pwndbg/pwndbg/graphs/contributors) offering up patches via Pull Requests.